Yasmine Hamdan: Biography

 Entitled Al Jamilat ('The Beautiful Ones'), Yasmine Hamdan's second solo album came out in 2017.
 Recorded in Beirut, Paris and London, it was produced by herself, co-produced by Leo Abrahams and Luke Smith, and features performances by Shahzad Ismaily, Steve Shelley and more.
 Jamilat Reprise, an album of reworks by the likes of Acid Arab, Matias Aguayo, Brandt Brauer Frick and several others, came out in 2018.

+Yasmine Hamdan released her fourth album in 2025 entitled, I remember I forget.

 Yasmine Hamdan is married to the Palestinian film director and actor Elia Suleiman and lives in Paris.